fbpx

 1. Pursuing female colleagues

 It is common in many instances to have male colleagues make unwelcome remarks towards single women.
 There is usually a distinction between how male colleagues treat married and unmarried women.
 This is despite single women showing disinterest.
 The only time they totally back off is if the woman is ‘taken’.
-Some men may think that this flattering to the women but very often it offensive.
+Some men may think that this is flattering to the women but very often it is offensive.
 It makes the workplace very uncomfortable.

 1. Using sexist language

 Phrases such as ‘man up’ are often used to tell someone to toughen up.
 However, such remarks are quite sexist.
-On the other hand, it is common to use phrases such as ‘dear’, ‘love’ when referring to female colleagues.
+On the other hand, it is common to use phrases such as ‘dear’, and ‘love’ when referring to female colleagues.
 Hardly will you hear a male colleague use such endearments to refer to another male colleague.
-In fact terms, men use terms like ‘sir’, ‘boss’ when talking to male counterparts.
+In fact men use terms like ‘sir’, and ‘boss’ when talking to their male counterparts.

 Male bosses and colleagues do some of these things without intending to annoy female colleagues.
 However, they are sexist and make the workplace uncomfortable.
 Male colleagues should think before giving remarks and question whether their actions are sexist.
 On the other hand, women should also openly call out their colleagues to sensitize them on sexist behaviour.